-Coronavirus: A breakdown
+Coronavirus: a breakdown

 There’s been a lot of news floating about over the last few weeks so it’s not difficult to have caught speculation and missed the facts.
 In case you’re unsure of what’s going on, here’s a summary of what we know so far:

-Coronavirus is a virus targeting the respiratory tracts of hosts, both human and animal.
+It’s a virus targeting the respiratory tracts of hosts, both human and animal.
 The disease is believed to have originated from bacteria transmitted from bats at a wildlife market.